pengeler/projects/README.md

 Currently, it can perform a boot sequence, and execute code read from a cartridge.
 There is no video or audio output capability as of now.

-# Texas Hold'em probability analysis
-**Involved Technologies**: C++, OpenMP

-**Description**:\
-CLI program that outputs in real time various statistics about an ongoing game of texas hold'em poker.
-Most importantly, it shows the user's current winning probability and the strongest possible pocket cards, as determined from the currently available information.

-# Project to automate and optimize study planning for sports research []()
-**Involved Technologies**: C++, VBA

-**Description**:\
-In this project I helped a research group optimize their study planning.
-As the subjects of this research are professional athletes, optimizing the necessary time is crucial.
-I helped create a program that automatically generates study schedules for various input parameters and restrictions, and lowers time requirements significantly compared to manually created time tables.

-# Project to automate address retrieval from web resources []()
-**Involved Technologies**: python

-**Description**:\
-I automated the retrieval of addresses from web resources, which are necessary to keep database contents current.
-Usage of my tool cut the database maintenance time by over 99 %.